Cultural depictions of Gilles de Rais: Literature

 Since then, literature has successively presented various Gilles de Rais' facets, from the bluish bearded lord portrayed in minor works by writers fond of the medieval clichés of 19th-century dark romanticism, to the double being (wild beast and "decadent aesthete") portrayed in 1891 in Joris-Karl Huysmans' fin de siècle novel Là-bas (where the protagonist Durtal conducts intensive research into this historical figure), to the "sacred monster" in Georges Bataille's 1959 essay, and the ambivalent ogre in Michel Tournier's novels.
 However, Gilles de Rais is not yet a literary myth, as he remains "a bit like Bluebeard's victims: hidden in a dark, morbid, forbidden chamber, and visited from time to time by a daring and curious author", according to Vincent Petitjean, French doctor in comparative literature.

+Joan of Arc and Gilles de Rais in literature

+Many authors have been fascinated by the theme of a future criminal standing side by side with Joan of Arc on the battlefields of the Hundred Years' War, so much so that this thematic duality has become a literary topos peculiar to Gilles de Rais.
+Writer Alain Jost notes its "dramatic effect is assured and the Manichean symbolism is obvious"; Gilles and Joan shared youth and military fame, their given names "sound good together", "their destinies will be both parallel and radically opposed: both tried and executed", one embodying demonic vice and the other holy virtue.